Zypaw/MyPodcast/Readme.md

 3. Open the following ports in the security group:

 - HTTP (80)
 - HTTPS (443)
 - SSH (22)
+- Custom TCP (3001) for the newsletter API

 4. Assign or create an Elastic IP and associate it with your EC2 instance.